lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 This dataset is generated in Mathematica using the *Tutorial_1_Jim_Test_Array_Generator.nb* program which is included in the Tutorial 1 folder, in case users wish to regenerate the data with different random numbers or modify it.

 The basic aim of this tutorial is to analyze the intensities and disappearance of spots over times in this video.
 This will be done using the The *Begin Here Generate Traces* program.
-This program has been implemented in Matlab, Python and ImageJ.
-All should give the same output.
+Further details of the parameters in this pipeline can be found `here <https://jim-immobilized-microscopy-suite.readthedocs.io/en/latest/begin_here_generate_traces.html>`_

 The *Begin Here Generate Traces* pipeline contains 10 sections to generate traces for an image stack.
 Each stage can be rerun as required to adjust parameters for optimal detection.
 At the end of the protocol, there is then the option to batch analyse an entire folder of image stacks using the same parameters.
 This is helpful if multiple fields of view or repeats have been performed for an experiment.